rollkit/rollkit/docs/lazy-adr/adr-009-state-fraud-proofs.md

 **Stage Four**

-Spin up a new Cosmos SDK app and initialize its store with Deep Subtrees constructed using merkle inclusion proofs in the `FraudProof`.
+Spin up a new Cosmos SDK app and initialize its store with Deep Subtrees constructed using witness data in the `FraudProof`.
 After this initialization, the app hash representing the state of the app should match the `appHash` inside the `FraudProof`.
 This store should now contain all the key/value pairs and underlying tree structure necessary to execute the fraudulent state transition contained in the `FraudProof`.

 We introduce the following ABCI method to enable Fraud Proof Verification in the Cosmos SDK: